 Paint on the road does not count as bike infrastructure.
 Cyclists are not safe on busy roads.
 Grade separated cycle infrastructure is required.
 The consultation for the Light Rail Stage 2 offered an opportunity to rethink the route for cycling.

 Light Rail Stage 2 opened the third round of community consultation.
 Gungahlin light rail taught us that bike paths are forgotten or even destroyed in the light rail construction.
 The light rail is an opportunity to improve Canberra’s cycling infrastructure.

 The ACT Government website shows imagines of the light rail route on the Virtual Light Rail Tour.
 Cycling infrastructure is noticeably lacking on these images.
-Although it is an artist’s impression, leaving out the bike paths may mean that none are planned.

 Here is our comment: